Pultruded fiberglass profiles

 Pultruded fiberglass profiles are easy to work with.
 They are longer-lasting and safer than many other materials:

-• Pultruded fiberglass profiles like rods and poles do not rot, mold or warp and aren't affected by mildew or insect infestation.
-It's rigid, lighter in weight, and strong.
+• Pultruded fiberglass profiles like rods and poles do not rot, mold, or warp, and aren't affected by mildew or insect infestation.
+It's rigid, lightweight, and strong.
 They don't require additional weather-proofing (for example, costly coatings, preservatives or films,) have a lower maintenance cost and a much longer lifecycle.

-• Pultruded fiberglass rods are non-conductive both thermally and electrically, corrosion-resistant, and can be as much as 70% lighter without sacrificing any strength.
+• Pultruded fiberglass rods are non-conductive both thermally and electrically, corrosion-resistant, and can be up to 70% lighter without sacrificing strength.
 It offers cost savings by lowering the long-term expense associated with replacing corroded and oxidized materials due to weather, moisture, and chemical exposure.

-For example, steel rebar used in infrastructure such as bridges are prone to corrosion and are responsible for high maintenance costs over a structure's lifespan.
-In fact, one in three bridges are considered structurally deficient in the US.
+For example, steel rebar used in infrastructure, such as bridges, is prone to corrosion and is responsible for high maintenance costs over a structure's lifespan.
+In fact, one in three bridges in the US is considered structurally deficient.

 On the other hand, fiberglass poles and rods can maintain their microstructural integrity and mechanical properties for over 15 years with very little maintenance.
 This results in a significant reduction in lifecycle costs while enhancing the durability and long-term performance of a structure.